Updated April 12, 2025

 Types of Pen Tests

-You can request to test everything, but you may not get the granularity that you need to understand vulnerabilities.
+You can request to test everything, but you may not get the granularity you need to understand vulnerabilities.
 Each type of penetration test focuses on different areas of IT infrastructure.

 - Web applications: Tests the overall security and possible risks, such as code errors, broken authentication, and injections.